 💭 Expert tips

-- To keep the potatoes from oxidizing, place them in a bowl of cold water while you're peeling and cutting them.
+- Oxidation Prevention: To prevent potatoes from turning brown, place them in a bowl of cold water while you're peeling and cutting them.

-- I prefer to add salt at the end, but some people add a pinch of salt to the boiling water.
-In that case, you'll need to add less salt before mashing the potatoes.
+- Salt Strategy: I usually add salt at the end, but if you prefer, add a pinch to the boiling water.
+Adjust the salt before mashing to your taste.

 ❓Recipe FAQs

-⭐️ Did you like this vegan mashed potatoes recipe?
-Leave a comment and rating below!
+⭐️ Did you like this recipe?
+Please consider giving it a 5-star rating and comment below!

 📖 Recipe